onap/archived-msb-apigateway/docs/docs/platform/delivery.rst

 :Docker:
  - MSB Discovery
  - MSB API Gateway
-Docker containers can be downloaded from ONAP docker repository https://nexus3.onap.org/.
+Docker containers can be downloaded from ONAP docker repository.

 :jar:
  - MSB Client SDK
  - Swagger SDK
-Jars can be downloaded from ONAP docker repository https://nexus.onap.org/.
+Jars can be downloaded from ONAP docker repository.